oven-sh/bun/README.md

 | BUN_CONFIG_SKIP_LOAD_LOCKFILE    | Don’t load a lockfile                                         |
 | BUN_CONFIG_SKIP_INSTALL_PACKAGES | Don’t install any packages                                    |

-Bun always tries to use the fastest available installation method for the target platform.
+bun always tries to use the fastest available installation method for the target platform.
 On macOS, that’s `clonefile` and on Linux, that’s `hardlink`.
 You can change which installation method is used with the `--backend` flag.
 When unavailable or on error, `clonefile` and `hardlink` fallsback to a platform-specific implementation of copying files.

-Bun stores installed packages from npm in `~/.bun/install/cache/${name}@${version}`.
+bun stores installed packages from npm in `~/.bun/install/cache/${name}@${version}`.
 Note that if the semver version has a `build` or a `pre` tag, it is replaced with a hash of that value instead.
 This is to reduce chances of errors from long file paths, but unfortunately complicates figuring out where a package was installed on disk.

-When the `node_modules` folder exists, before installing, Bun checks if the `"name"` and `"version"` in `package/package.json` in the expected node_modules folder matches the expected `name` and `version`.
+When the `node_modules` folder exists, before installing, bun checks if the `"name"` and `"version"` in `package/package.json` in the expected node_modules folder matches the expected `name` and `version`.
 This is how it determines whether or not it should install.
 It uses a custom JSON parser which stops parsing as soon as it finds `"name"` and `"version"`.

 When a `bun.lockb` doesn’t exist or `package.json` has changed dependencies, tarballs are downloaded & extracted eagerly while resolving.

-When a `bun.lockb` exists and `package.json` hasn’t changed, Bun downloads missing dependencies lazily.
-If the package with a matching `name` & `version` already exists in the expected location within `node_modules`, Bun won’t attempt to download the tarball.
+When a `bun.lockb` exists and `package.json` hasn’t changed, bun downloads missing dependencies lazily.
+If the package with a matching `name` & `version` already exists in the expected location within `node_modules`, bun won’t attempt to download the tarball.

 #### Platform-specific dependencies?

-Bun stores normalized `cpu` and `os` values from npm in the lockfile, along with the resolved packages.
+bun stores normalized `cpu` and `os` values from npm in the lockfile, along with the resolved packages.
 It skips downloading, extracting, and installing packages disabled for the current target at runtime.
 This means the lockfile won’t change between platforms/architectures even if the packages ultimately installed do change.

 #### Peer dependencies?